 How you meet these requirements is totally up to you, and there are many ways to do it so long as they get met.
 Knowing how to integrate all of your possible solutions and material preps into a cohesive body of knowledge that ensures you are able to meet them is the biggest challenge in prepping.

 You can store hundreds of gallons of water in your home to slake your thirst, but how much of it can you carry should you need to evacuate?
 Not much.
-After that bottle or three of water is drunk, how then do you come up with water?
+After you drink that bottle or three of water, how then do you come up with water?
 You had better have a plan A, B and C…

 Death from exposure is highly prevalent all across the U.S. in all kinds of situations, from post-disaster survival to getting lost on a day hike with the sun setting, fast.